johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 # IOTA-Secure-Airgapped-Accounting-System
 This is the last piece of the puzzle in [The PrivateKeyVault family of repositories](https://github.com/johnshearing).
-It's starting out as NodeJS code generator and database on it's way to becoming a muli-sig wallet for IOTA.
+It's starting out as NodeJS code generator and database on it's way to becoming a multi-sig wallet for IOTA.
 When it matures it will be the first full blown accounting/banking system for IOTA that machines, individuals, corporations, and governments can use for managing their business and for cooperating with each other.
 This work in progress is a continuation of tutorial [IOTA-Airgapped-NodeJS-Console-Wallet](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet).